-Once again the Civil War Trust has been designated as one of the “Best in America” nonprofit organizations certified by Independent Charities of America.
+Once again the American Battlefield Trust has been designated as one of the “Best in America” nonprofit organizations certified by Independent Charities of America.
 The “Best in America” seal of approval was inspired by a comparative review of “watchdog” groups by the National Council of Nonprofit Associations.
-The Council included the CFC standards in its review, and the Civil War Trust meets or exceeds the standards.
+The Council included the CFC standards in its review, and the American Battlefield Trust meets or exceeds the standards.
 Of the more than 50,000 charities that participate in the CFC, only about 1,500 or 3% will have the opportunity to display this “Best in America” seal of approval.

 State Employees’ Workplace Charitable Campaigns

-In 2017, the Civil War Trust is participating in a number of state workplace charitable campaigns:
+In 2017, the American Battlefield Trust is participating in a number of state workplace charitable campaigns:

 Most campaigns run from mid-September to mid-December, 2017.
 If you are a state employee in one of the states listed above, please consult your index in the state campaign materials for information and instructions for selecting our organization as your choice for charitable giving in your workplace.
 Each state assigns the charity its own campaign number, and these are listed in your campaign materials.

 If you are looking for our listing in your state’s campaign materials, many times we are listed under the group; Independent Charities of America.
 Many of the states still list us as the Civil War Preservation Trust, so to find our listing online you may just need to search for the keywords “Civil War.”